|

 dazzling Atonement is heightened by delicate photography,

-stunning make-up and an innovative musical score by Academy Award winner
+stunning make-up, and an innovative musical score by Academy Award winner

-from the emotional impact of the story.
+the beach of Dunkirk), the uncustomary narrative structure distances us from the emotional impact of the story.
 The purpose, of course, is to

 enhance the mystery – or rather, to create a mystery of what is

-which ultimately aren't explored well enough.
+interesting aspects of oppressed sexuality and painful soul-searching – which ultimately aren't explored well enough.
 When Wright gives his

-segments time to breathe and mature, such as the depiction a couple of
+segments time to breathe and mature, such as in the depiction of a few crucial events early on from two contrasting points of view,

-Saoirse Ronan deserve a more thorough examination of relations and
+Saoirse Ronan deserve a more thorough examination.
+Keira Knightley, on the other hand,

-emotions.
-Keira Knightley, on the other hand, looks like an anorectic
+looks like an anorectic

-21st century model.
-It makes her Cecilia Tallis hard to believe as a
+hard to believe as a

 1930s miss, but Knightley still delivers in the challenging dramatic